Dungeons & Dragons in other media: Web series

 Wizards of the Coast has created, produced and sponsored multiple web series featuring Dungeons & Dragons.
 These shows have typically aired on the official Dungeons & Dragons Twitch and YouTube channels.
 Some have been adapted into podcasts.
 Types of shows include actual play series, event livestreams, and talk shows.
+According to Hasbro CEO Brian Goldner, viewers on Twitch and YouTube spent over 150 million hours watching D&D gameplay in 2020.

+Christian Hoffer of ComicBook.com and academic Emily Friedman, writing for Los Angeles Review of Books, both noted that by 2022, official streaming shows were no longer financially supported by Wizards of the Coast, which included "the long-running Rivals of Waterdeep" (2018–22).
+Instead, the company shifted to occasional funding for miniseries and standalone "one shot" episodes.
+Hoffer commented that "the once-thriving Dungeons & Dragons Twitch channel has been mostly offline for months, with Wizards' few sponsored shows wrapping up their campaigns last year or continuing on without Wizards’ support".

-In November 2023, Hasbro's Entertainment One launched the Dungeons & Dragons Adventures FAST channel, available on platforms such as Amazon Freevee and Plex, which features new actual play web series, reruns of the animated Dungeons & Dragons series, and reruns of other Dungeons & Dragons web series.
+In November 2023, Hasbro's Entertainment One launched the Dungeons & Dragons Adventures FAST channel, available on platforms such as Amazon Freevee and Plex, which featured new actual play web series, reruns of the animated Dungeons & Dragons series, and reruns of other Dungeons & Dragons web series.
+In April 2026, Wizards of the Coast launched a new actual play titled Dungeon Masters.
+Following the show's announcement, Francesco Cacciatore of Polygon noted it has "been years since D&D had an ongoing, official actual play, produced and managed by" Wizards of the Coast".

 Computer and video games

 Many unique digital games had been released and sold under the D&D license.
 A significant number of these games were published by Strategic Simulations, Inc. (SSI).
 Most, but not all, are role-playing video games that use rules derived from some version of the D&D rules.
 Many of the games were released on multiple platforms, including personal computers, consoles, and handheld devices (including mobile phones).
 Two themed pinball machines have also been released, one in 1987 and one in 2025.

+In 2024, Gameloft Montreal announced it was developing a Dungeons & Dragons game, blending survival, life simulation, action RPG and building.
+In 2026, the director of Gameloft, Alexandre De Rochefort, announced they were aiming for a late 2027 release, without providing further details about the game.